vrtulka23/scinumtools/README.md

 pip3 install scinumtools
 ```

-Besides several useful tools, package `scinumtools` consist of four main submodules: expression solver, physical units, material properties and DIP.
+Besides several useful tools, the package `scinumtools` consists of four main submodules: expression solver, physical units, material properties and DIP.

 ### Expression Solver

 Using `expression solver` one can quickly build a custom parser that can process numerical, logical and textual expressions.
 This module is an integral part of other submodules.
-For more description and examples of [Expression Solver](https://vrtulka23.github.io/scinumtools/solver/index.html) please refer to the documentation.
+For more description and examples of [Expression Solver](https://vrtulka23.github.io/scinumtools/solver/index.html), please refer to the documentation.
 C++ implementation of this module is available in a separate [GitHub repository](https://github.com/vrtulka23/scnt-exs).

 ``` python
 >>> from scinumtools.solver import *